OgGhostJelly/ogj-ferium/README.md

 ### Program Configuration

-Ferium stores profile and modpack information in its config file.
+Ferium stores profile information in its config file.
 By default, this is located at `~/.config/ferium/ogj-config.toml`.
-You can change this in 2 ways, setting the `ogj-ferium_CONFIG_FILE` environment variable, or setting the `--config-file` global flag.
+You can change this in 2 ways, setting the `OGJ_FERIUM_CONFIG_FILE` environment variable, or setting the `--config-file` global flag.
 The flag always takes precedence.

 > [!CAUTION]